BAMGames/europa-universalis-rules/doc/hre.md

 (other bishoprics).
 The territory is reaffected to Hesse (Darmstadt house).

+However, the Archbishopric is represented as a minor without any territory if this rule is acceptable.

 ## History of Thuringia and Saxony

+### Ernest and Albert
 Thuringia mostly occupies the Ernestine Saxony, and the rest is the Albertine Saxony.
 If the provinces are modified as proposed, *Anhalt* province is more or less historical Anhalt plus the Ernestine lands